spapas/spapas.github.io/content/django-guidelines.rst

 Be careful on your selection of packages/addons
 -----------------------------------------------

-Django, because of its popularity, has an `abudance of packages/addons`_ that can help you do almost anything.
+Django, because of its popularity, has an `abundance of packages/addons`_ that can help you do almost anything.
 However, my experience has taught me that you should be very careful and do your research before adding a new package to your project.
 I've been left many times with projects that I was not able to upgrade because they heavily relied on functionality from an external package that was abandoned by its creator.
 I also have lost